edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

                 verbose=0)
 ```

-We train over 2500 epochs and a batch size of 100.
+We train over 2500 epochs, with a batch size of 100.
 Finally, we get the prediction of the network for our data:

 ```python
 encoded = encoder.predict(data_n.values)
 decoded = decoder.predict(encoded)
 ```

-We will use the euclidean distance from each sample to its reconstruction as an outlier score:
+We compute the euclidean distance from each point to its reconstruction.
+We use it as an outlier score:

 ```python
 dist = np.zeros(len(data_n.values))